Fellow Passengers and the Broken Record

 And when a song comes, even briefly, we do not waste it.

-We hum the first word.
+We hum the first line.

 Then we return to the ordinary room, where the fan wobbles, the tea cools, the city sweats, and the broken record begins again.